micbay/RaceTimerAndController/README.md

 > | <img src="Images/IR_Proximity_Module.png" alt="IR Proximity" width="300px"> | <img src="Images/Ultrasonic_Proximity_Sensor_HC-SR04.png" alt="Ultrasonic Module HC-SR04" width="300px"> |

 ## **Example Integration - Converting Mechanical Lap Counter**
-In my case I have a mechanical lap counter that I added two paper clips to act as contacts, creating a triggering connection every time the mechanical switch in the track is flipped.
-It's easy to bend the paperclips such that they have a nice, relatively long, solid contact period.
+A mechanical lap counter, can be converted to an electronic lap sensor by using two paper clips as electrical contacts, and orienting them such that they create a triggering connection when the mechanical switch in the track is flipped.
+The paperclips can be bent such that they have a nice, relatively long, solid contact period.

-This fits nicely with the port register interrupts to give a reliable, repeatable, trigger.
-Because our contact time is much longer than our interrupt function, and we can read simultaneous contacts of all racers, we'll never miss a lap.
-Even if there is a tie, or if the controller is in the interrupt when another initiates a 2nd triggering contact.
+This fits nicely with the port register interrupts by providing a contact time which is much longer than our interrupt function.
+This, coupled with the ability to read triggers of all racers simultaneously, means we should never miss a lap, even if there is a tie, or the controller is in the interrupt when another initiates a 2nd triggering contact.

 In the image below, two base paper clips, are wired with black leads to ground.
-Then, Lane 1, seen wired with a yellow wire, is connected to PIN_A0 of the Arduino off screen.
-For lane 2 we see an orange lead connecting the signal contact, which is wired to PIN_A1 off screen.
+The Lane 1 contact, seen wired with a yellow wire, is connected to PIN_A0 of the Arduino off screen.
+The lane 2 contact is wired with an orange lead connected to PIN_A1 off screen.
 When a car passes, it moves the in-track trigger, swinging the contacts closed, completing the signal circuit and triggering an interrupt.

 [Paperclip Sensor In Action](https://youtu.be/n0GLdoQ6pg4?t=135)